mdsauce/sauce-docs/docs/integrations/jenkins.md

       </tr>
       <tr>
         <td><b>Use latest version of Sauce Connect</b></td>
-        <td>Automatically check for and use the latest version of Sauce Connect when launching a new tunnel for this project.<br/><b>We recommend enabling this option</b> because Sauce Connect releases are independent from plugin releases, so the Sauce Connect version bundled in the plugin may become out of date sooner than the plugin itself.</td>
+        <td>Automatically check for and use the latest version of Sauce Connect Proxy when launching a new tunnel for this project.<br/><b>We recommend enabling this option</b> because Sauce Connect Proxy releases are independent from plugin releases, so the Sauce Connect Proxy version bundled in the plugin may become out of date sooner than the plugin itself.</td>
       </tr>
       <tr>
         <td><b>Clean up jobs and uniquely generated tunnels instead of waiting for timeouts</b></td>